pingevt/iiif_media_source/README.md

 - [x] Add in widget to define a focal point of the image.
 - [x] Thirdparty settings or something so we can combine everything into 1 form element.
 - [x] Add thirdparty settings for thumbnail size
+- [ ] Allow for Contextual Media field

 Submodule: Crop
 - [x] Add in widget to define a crop for the image.